0x80/mono-ts/README.md

     "./services/*"
   ],
   ```
-- Run `npm install` from the root and commit the resulting `package-lock.json`
+- Run `npm install --workspaces` from the root and commit the resulting
-  file.
+  `package-lock.json` file.
+- Set the packageManager field to the correct manager@version or run
+  `npx @turbo/codemod add-package-manager`.

+> Tip: If you already did an install with PNPM you might want to run
+> `bin/delete-all-node-modules` to delete all node_modules folders recursively
+> from the root and all packages, because without it you might run into
+> uninformative errors during NPM install like "Cannot read properties of null
+> (reading 'matches')"

-## Using Yarn instead of PNPM
+### Using Yarn instead of PNPM

-You should be able to make this work with Yarn using the steps below:
+You can convert this repo to Yarn following the steps below:

 - Delete the root manifest `packageManger` field
 - Delete the `pnpm-lock.yaml` and `pnpm-workspace.yaml` files